What does it mean to live a more sustainable lifestyle?

-- Create a video, a slideshow or a blog post of how you implemented these ideas and publish it publicly.
+- Create a video, a slideshow or a blog post of how you implemented these ideas and publish them publicly.

-- Adopt pets instead of breeding them.
+- Adopt pets instead of buying them from a breeder.
 There are so many orphaned pets out there who need a family.
 And the same can be said for children!